compbiozurich/UZH-BIO392/course-results/2022/Michelle-Gull/2022-09-28/paper_exercise_day_06_notes.md

 > number of distinct studies with at least one variant in the cluster

 Reason for filtering:
-> To ensure that structurally distinct CNVs were not merged during the estimation of CNV boundaries
+> The filter based on the number of subjects excluded singletons, and variants that are supported by a larger number of subjects are less likely to be false positives.
+The filter based on the number of studies ensured the exclusion of potential study-specific artefacts

 <br>

 ### 5. What are thresholds in stringency level 1, inclusive map (stringency level 2), and stringent map (stringency level 12) respectively?
-(The CNV map)
->
+> CNVRs that were recognized with higher stringency have support from a higher number of subjects and studies.

+Thresholds in stringency level 1:
+> at least one subject and one study for each variant

+Thresholds in inclusive map (stringency level 2):
+> at least two subjects and one study for each variant

+Thresholds in stringent map (stringency level 12):
+> at least two subjects and two studies

 <br>